 2. Your Ex May Still Be A Part Of Your Life if You Have Children

-You'll need to learn how to co-parent in a healthy way.
+You'll need to learn how to co-parent healthily.
 You have a responsibility to raise your children with their best interests at heart.
-Children of divorce can still be happy and grounded if things stay amicable between parents and they are kept out of the line of fire.
+Children of divorce can still be happy and grounded if things stay amicable between parents, and they stay out of the line of fire.

-The same holds true for adult children.
-There will be graduations, weddings, the birth of grandchildren; many events both of you will need and want to be involved in.
+The same holds for adult children.
+There will be graduations, weddings, the birth of grandchildren; many events both of you need and want to be involved.
 No one should have to feel uncomfortable attending such events.
-You created these children together and you should be able to enjoy and partake in all their accomplishments.
+You created these children r you should be able to enjoy and partake in all their accomplishments.

 Remember, your children looked up to and respected you and were accustomed to your constant presence in their lives and being at their beck and call.
 It'll take time for them to come around and in some cases, a very long time or maybe even never.
 Until then, understand your relationship may be one-sided.
-They may not acknowledge things you are excited about, they may not call because they are thinking about you and they may not even respond when you contact them.
+They may not acknowledge things you are excited about, and they may not call because they'rethinking about you, and they may not even respond when you contact them.

 3. Your Social Life Will Change

-Mutual friends; even acquaintances, will shift their loyalty.
-You'll learn who your true friends are and it will surprise you.
-Some will pick sides while others will choose to stay friends with both of you.
-You'll receive less Christmas cards and invitations to social events and it will hurt like hell.
+Mutual friends; even acquaintances, may shift their loyalty.
+You'll learn who your real friends are and it'll surprise you.
+Some will pick sides while others choose to stay friends with both of you.
+You'll receive less Christmas cards and invitations to social events, and it'll l hurt like hell.
 This shift in friendships can quickly change your priorities from being the perfect hostess and going to endless social gatherings, to having a low-key social life with those whom you have genuine connections, who stuck by you with a listening ear and an open mind.
-You'll quickly find comfort in this and your friendships will mean so much more.
+You'll find comfort in this, and your friendships will mean much more.
 Trust me on this one.

 4. Anger Will Raise Its Ugly Head